Mike Goodes

 Mike Goodes (born December 3, 1956) is an American professional golfer.

+Career

-Goodes was born in Reidsville, North Carolina.
+In 1956, Goodes was born in Reidsville, North Carolina.
 He won several amateur tournaments in the Carolinas, and attended the University of North Carolina, but did not play on the golf team.

-Goodes turned professional in 2007 and started playing on the Champions Tour via open qualifying.
+In 2007, Goodes turned professional.
+He gained status on the Champions Tour via open qualifying.
 He finished 5th at the 2007 Champions Tour Q-school which allowed him to open qualify for tour events again in 2008.
 He finished 29th on the money list in 2008, earning his tour card for 2009.
 He won his first event of 2009, the Allianz Championship.